 Description

-EXTERIOR: the single-storey building is of ten bays, the two central bays being defined by a pediment with an oculus, above the entrance porch.
-The square, double-arched porch is reached by a short flight of steps.
-The entrance doors are of hardwood with six panels hung folding in two leaves, with a semi-circular fanlight above, set within a red-brick round-headed surround.
-A terracotta balustrade runs between the porch’s comer piers, which are topped with pierced urn-like finials in Jacobean style.
-A large faience panel between the arches and balustrade depicts a beige banner framed by stems of acanthus and pomegranate on a green ground.
-Raised letters in oxblood announce the 'LIVESEY MEMORIAL HALL.'
-The pedimented end bays project slightly, each one containing a Venetian window.
-Doric pilasters divide the other bays, each of which has a rectangular window set in a round-headed terracotta surround.
-The rear elevation has a similar arrangement of pilasters and windows, though partly concealed by the later single-storey flat-roofed extension.
+The hall has a single-storey, ‘E’ shaped plan aligned north/south, with a central projecting porch to the west.
+This western projection has been partly obscured by a later extension built as an ‘all-gas’ kitchen, in place by 1936.
+The exterior has ten bays, with the two central bays defined by a pediment containing an oculus above the entrance porch.
+The square, double-arched porch is accessed by a short flight of steps, and contains hardwood entrance doors with six panels that fold in two leaves, surmounted by a semi-circular fanlight set within a red-brick round-headed surround.
+A terracotta balustrade runs between the porch’s corner piers, which are topped with pierced, urn-like finials in Jacobean style.
+A faience panel between the arches and balustrade depicts a beige banner framed by stems of acanthus and pomegranate on a green ground, with the words 'LIVESEY MEMORIAL HALL' in raised oxblood lettering.
+The pedimented end bays project slightly, each containing a Venetian window.
+Doric pilasters divide the other bays, each with a rectangular window set in a round-headed terracotta surround.
+The rear elevation has a similar arrangement of pilasters and windows, though partly concealed by a later single-storey flat-roofed extension.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.